se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══╧═══╧═══════╝[\n]
 ```

-And after getting `3`, Fish 5 (which is the last remaining, so the one with the **smallest** id among the alive fishes still in danger) move and the game ends.
+And after getting `3`, Fish 5 (which is the last remaining, so the one with the **smallest** id among the alive fishes still in danger) move and the game ends with the following board:

 ```